mkoohafkan/mkoohafkan.github.io/_posts/2019-01-27-two-pool-to-pool-spacing-periods-on-large-sand-bed-rivers.md

 layout:     post
 title:      Two pool-to-pool spacing periods on large sand-bed rivers
 date:       2019-01-27 08:55:00
-summary:    I am a co-author on a paper contrasting geomorphic observations of the Mississippi and Madeira Rivers.
+summary:    I'm a co-author on a paper contrasting geomorphic observations of the Mississippi and Madeira Rivers.
 It just got published to Journal of Geomorphology, check it out!
 categories: horntooter
 commentIssueId: 38
 color: darken-red